 Why Choose This Pattern?

-This Dress with Gathered Neckline pattern was published by The Butterick Pattern Company.
-Originally the pattern was described as "Ladies' Empire Nightgown, with high or open neck and full-length or shorter sleeve or frill sleeve."
+On the original packaging, this garment was described as a "Ladies' Empire Nightgown, with high or open neck and full-length or shorter sleeve or frill sleeve."

 2 variations of the Dress with Gathered Neckline can be created from this pattern.

-Suggested fabrics: Linen, muslin, China silk, batiste, and pongee.
-The colors were white and pink.
+Dresses from the 1930s similar to this were made of a variety of fabrics including Linen, muslin, China silk, batiste and pongee.
+The common colors for garments like this were white and pink.

 (Metric size sheet opens as a PDF in a new browser tab)

 Past Patterns works with vendors from all over the world to help us replicate the amazing articles of clothing.
 Now you can too!

 Visit our preferred vendors page to order directly from some of our top recommended suppliers.